Large-scale quantization of trace I: Finite propagation operators: Proof of the quantization result

 \section{Proof of the quantization result}

 In this section, we give a proof of the quantization result Thm.~\ref{MainQuantizationThm}.
-We start by explaining how coarsely transverse collections of half spaces and partitions give rise to coarse cohomology classes, to connect them to the Chern character and the coarse character map.
-We then give a proof of the Kubo pairing via dimensional reduction and then reduce the Kitaev pairing to the Kubo case.
+We start by explaining how coarsely transverse collections of half-spaces and partitions give rise to coarse cohomology classes, to connect them to the Chern character and the coarse character map.
+We then give a proof for the Kubo pairing via dimensional reduction and then reduce the Kitaev pairing to the Kubo case.